Semple Stadium: History

 The grounds on which Semple Stadium is built were formerly known as Thurles Sportsfield.
 The site was offered for sale in 1910 at the wish of Canon M.K.
 Ryan and was purchased by local Gaelic games enthusiasts for £900.
 To meet the cost of the purchase, an issue of shares was subscribed by the townspeople.
 The grounds remained in the hands of the shareholders until 1956 when they were transferred to the Gaelic Athletic Association.

 In 1934 in anticipation of the All-Ireland Hurling Final being held in the grounds to mark the golden jubilee of the Association, extensive improvements were made to bring the field requirements up to the demands which a crowd of up to 60,000 would make.
 The embankments around the field were raised and extended and the stand accommodation was also extended.
-However, the jubilee final was held in Croke Park and it was another 50 years before the Stadium would host the long-awaited All-Ireland final as a showpiece to mark the centenary.
+However, the jubilee final was held in Croke Park and it was another 50 years before the stadium would host the All-Ireland final as a showpiece to mark the centenary.

 In 1968 further developments took place when the Dr. Kinane Stand was completed and opened.
-In 1971 the stadium was named after Tom Semple, famed captain of the Thurles "Blues".
+In 1971 the stadium was named after Tom Semple, who was captain of the Thurles "Blues".
 He won All-Ireland Senior Hurling Championship medals in 1900, 1906 and 1908.
 The Ardán Ó Riáin opposite the Kinane Stand and the terracing at the town end of the field were completed in 1981 at a cost of £500,000.
 This development and the terracing at the Killinan end of the field were part of a major improvement scheme for the celebration of the centenary All-Ireland Hurling Final between Cork and Offaly in 1984.

 Dublin v Kerry in the quarter-finals of the 2001 All-Ireland Senior Football Championship was held at Semple Stadium.

 In April 2006 Tipperary County Board announced an €18 million redevelopment plan for the Stadium.
 The three-year project aimed to boost capacity to over 55,000, as well as providing a wide range of modern facilities such as corporate space concessions, dining and changing areas within both main stands.
 There were also plans to upgrade the standing terraces and install a modern floodlighting facility.
 Phase one of the upgrade project, upgrading the Kinnane Stand side of the stadium, involved expenditure of €5.5 million.

 On 14 February 2009 the new state of the art floodlights were switched on by GAA President Nickey Brennan before the National Hurling League game against Cork.

 In 2016, Hawk-Eye was installed in the stadium and used for the first time during the Munster Championship quarter-final between Tipperary and Cork.

 After 28 minutes of play in a 2022 Tipperary Senior Hurling Championship game for Clonoulty–Rossmore against Kilruane at Semple Stadium, Dillon Quirke collapsed and died.

 An architectural consultancy has been appointed to lead a design team, tasked with preparing a master plan for the redevelopment of Semple Stadium.